By Mike Miller Updated April 10, 2022

 The shows include Realm of the Alligator where you will learn some little known facts about gators.
 Scales and Tails is another show that will teach you about snakes and other reptiles.

-There is also a bird show and rainforest review, and the opportunity to see the alligators being fed twice a day.
+There is also a bird show and rain forest review, and the opportunity to see the alligators being fed twice a day.

-You will have a chance to see Maximo, a giant salt water crocodile from Australia.
+Because there are also crocodiles in Florida, the farm has Maximo, a giant salt water crocodile from Australia.
 This creature is more than 15 feet long and weighs 1250 pounds.

 He was born in 1971, and could live to be anywhere from 60 to 80 years old.
 It is predicted he will continue to grow as he ages.